ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 end
 ```

-Create the `SubmitLeaderboardEntry` at the end of the script.
-This function will check if the game has leaderboards, and then will submit the player's score.
-The score will be the total amount that player has tipped.

 #### Create PerkChanged Function

+This function will be called when the `perkChanged` event has fired when a player purchases a perk.
+It will check to see which perk was purchased, and store the perk amount in the `amount` variable.

 ```lua
 local function PerkChanged(buyer, perk)